chinmoymondol46/Portfolio/README.md

 # Portfolio
-Planning on creating an one page portfolio website mainly using react.js.
+Planning on creating a one-page portfolio website mainly using react.js.
 This repository will contain the source code that I will use for this purpose.
 I will update this repository as I move forward.